XinyingFu/Kaggle-Tutorial-Machine-Learning/README.md

 XGBoost.py is for level 2: XGBoost

 partialdependence.py is for level 2: partial dependence plot.
-Still unsure of the interpretation...
+Interpretation is the averaged effect.

+pipeline.py is for level 2: pipeline.